cloud8421/music_library/README.md

 ## Setup

-To start your Phoenix server:

-- Run `mix setup` to install and setup dependencies
+Run `mix setup` to install and setup dependencies.

+## Environment configuration

-- Setup necessary environment variables:
+The application requires two environment variables:

 - `LAST_FM_USER`: the Last.fm username used to populate the Scrobble Activity
+- `LAST_FM_API_KEY` (secret): the Last.fm API key used to fetch the Scrobble Activity

+The application is setup to use [direnv](https://direnv.net/).
+The z

-  - `LAST_FM_API_KEY`: the Last.fm API key used to fetch the Scrobble Activity If using `direnv`, one can create a `.envrc.local` file for configuration variables, and a `.secrets` file for secrets.
-Both are automatically sourced via the `.envrc` file in the repo.
+The `.envrc` file loads two other files: `.envrc.local` file for configuration variables, and a `.secrets` file for secrets.

+You can create them and populate them with the necessary environment variables.

+## Running the application

-- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+- Start the Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 The default password for development is `change me`.

+## Deployment

 The application is setup for deployment on Fly.io - just make sure you edit `fly.toml` to match your app name, domain, etc.